arcus-azure/arcus.scripting/docs/preview/02-Guidelines/setting-arm-outputs-to-azure-devops-variable-group.md

 }

 output ApplicationInsights_Id string = applicationInsight.id
-output ApplicationInsights_InstrumentationKey string = reference(applicationInsight.id, '2015-05-01').InstrumentationKey
+output ApplicationInsights_ConnectionString string = reference(applicationInsight.id, '2020-02-02').ConnectionString
 ```

-This Bicep template will deploy the Application Insights instance and place the `Id` and `InstrumentationKey` in the output parameters.
+This Bicep template will deploy the Application Insights instance and place the `Id` and `ConnectionString` in the output parameters.

 ### Updating The Variable Group
 Now all we need to do is execute our [script](../03-Features/powershell/azure-devops.md#setting-arm-outputs-to-azure-devops-variable-group) which will update the Azure DevOps variable group.